Gerry-Aballa/Facebook-GraphAPI-Bot/README.md

 3. **Access Token**: You need to generate a Page Access Token for your Facebook Page.
 This token allows the script to post on your behalf.
 Ensure that this token has the required permissions to post on the Page.

 4. **Python Dependencies**: You must have Python installed on your system along with the `requests` and `schedule` libraries.
-You can install these libraries using pip:
+You can install these libraries using pip and `requirements.txt`

     ```
-    pip install requests
-    pip install schedule
+    pip install -r requirements.txt
     ```

 ## Configuration